Neel7317/Extract_emotions_and_english_fluency_from_video/README.md

 plotly==5.4.0

 # Extract emotions:
-Run emotion.py file and that will be extract emotions from the each images that you have specify in save_fps parameter.. output will be save in png file and vizualize as below..
+Run emotion.py file and provide video name/path as input that video further divided into no of frames and extract emotions from the each frames.. you can also play with how many frame need to analized with save_fps parameter..

+output will be save in png file and vizualize as below..
 ![my](https://user-images.githubusercontent.com/65647192/146373238-a4eef860-a084-4615-9fbe-7a182d7803d3.png)
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/65647192/146373727-a8b28ebc-7951-414b-a98c-1137838ce755.gif)